 The main purpose of internal linking is to create a better navigation experience and value to the users.
 Make sure you do not link for the sake of linking.

 A page shall only be linked when it is relevant and valuable to the source context.

 You don’t want to overuse internal links on your pages or else it can be viewed as spam.

 The rule of thumb is to link a relevant page to a source page.

-The experts believe that the relevance between two pages can be understood by measuring the similarity, relation and distance between the content of source and destination pages, as described by the word2vec and doc2vec model.
+The experts believe that the relevance between two pages can be understood by measuring the similarity, relation, and distance between the content of the source and destination pages, as described by the word2vec and doc2vec model.